g-nm/Web-Fundamentals/2.Flexbox/Readme.md

 ```

 -  The flex shorthand property can be used to define
-   -  flex-grow which denotes how many times will the flex item in comparison to it's counter parts
+   -  flex-grow which denotes how many times will the flex item in comparison to it's counter parts.
+Defaults to 0
-   -  flex-shrink which defines how far the element will shrink to prevent an overflow
+   -  flex-shrink which defines how far the element will shrink to prevent an overflow.
+Every flex item has a default flex shrink of 1 making the element occupy the smallest space possible
    -  flex-basis which is the minimum size of a flex item.
 Flex basis can also override a width and height set on an item

 ```css